 MNEMONIC MEANING MNEMONIC MEANING

-IFZ If zero IFNM nonminus
+IFZ If zero IFNM If nonminus

+IFNZ If nonzero IFE If even

-IFNZ IFP If nonzero If plus IFE IFO even odd
+IFP If plus IFO If odd

-IFNP If nonplus IFU undefined
+IFNP If nonplus IFU If undefined

-IFM If minus ${\tt IFD}$ Ιf defined
+IFM If minus IFD If defined

 CAL/32 tests the value of the operand when processing compound IF instructions.
 If the operand meets the condition specified by the operation, the instructions immediately following the IF instruction (until the corresponding ELSE or ENDC instruction) are assembled.
 If the operand does not meet the specified condition, the instructions immediately following the IF instruction are not assembled.